notesoft/Envelope-for-wxWidgets/README.md

 # Envelope-for-wxWidgets project

-Envelope is a wrapper to wxWidgets, used as a workaround for third party bugs and features that cannot/should not be fixed within wxWidgets projects.
+Envelope is a wrapper to wxWidgets, used as a workaround for third party bugs and features that cannot/should not be fixed within wxWidgets project.
 It is also a bridge between public open source projects and their private use.

 Envelope-for-wxWidgets is actually a fork of wxWidgets.
 Envelope-for-wxWidgets team is not related with wxWidgets team.